trickstercache/trickstercache.org/content/en/docs/quickstart.md

 Jaeger UI is available at <http://127.0.0.1:16686>, which provides visualization of traces shipped by Trickster and Grafana.
 The more you use trickster-based data sources in Grafana, the more traces you will see in Jaeger.
 This composition runs the Jaeger All-in-One container.
 Trickster ships some traces to the Agent and others directly to the Collector, so as to demonstrate both capabilities.
 The Trickster config determines which upstream origin ships which traces where.

-Speaking of, definitely review the various files in the `docker-compose-data` folder, which is full of configurations and other bootstrap data.
+For a variety of configurations and other bootstrap data, review the various files in the `docker-compose-data` folder.
 This might be useful for configuring and using Trickster (or any of these other fantastic projects) in your own deployments.
 Try adding, removing, or changing some of the trickster configurations in [./docker-compose-data/trickster-config/trickster.yaml](https://github.com/trickstercache/trickster/blob/main/examples/docker-compose/docker-compose-data/trickster-config/trickster.yaml) and then `docker exec docker-compose_trickster_1 kill -1 1` into the Trickster container to apply the changes, or restart the environment altogether with `docker-compose restart`.
 Just be sure to make a backup of the original config first, so you don't have to download it again later.

 ## Example Datasources